 Photo by Soft_Light via iStock

-In today’s busy, technology-heavy world, we know it can be difficult to completely disconnect from everyday life, but there’s no better place to do it than when camping.
+In today’s busy, technology-heavy world, I know it can be difficult to completely disconnect from everyday life, but there’s no better place to do it than when camping.
 So, turn off your devices and connect with nature by hiking through the forest, taking a dip in a river, or simply listening to the sound of the wind.

 More Beginner Camping Tips